sisayie/exam-score-prediction/README.md

 data = response["Body"].read()
 ```

-## 5.2 Should the EC2 be directly accessed via port 80 and 443 from anywhere?
+## 6.2 Security -> Should the EC2 be directly accessed via port 80 and 443 from anywhere?

-## 5.3 How about serverless alternatives?
+## 6.3 Cose -> How about serverless alternatives?